ClickCease

 Lyft's Driverless Cars Are Back in California

-A new Consumer Reports study shows that about one in six Uber and Lyft vehicles have not been repaired for vehicle safety recalls.
-For example, Consumer Reports noted that among tens of thousands of Uber and Lyft vehicles registered to operate in New York City, there is a 2011 Hyundai Sonata GLS with eight safety recalls that haven’t been addressed, ranging from potential to seatbelt detachment to engine failure.
+According to a new Consumer Reports study, approximately one in six Uber and Lyft vehicles have not undergone repairs for vehicle safety recalls.
+For example, Consumer Reports noted that among tens of thousands of Uber and Lyft vehicles registered to operate in New York City, there is a 2011 Hyundai Sonata GLS with eight safety recalls that haven’t been addressed, ranging from potential seatbelt detachment to engine failure.

 Recalled Uber and Lyft Vehicles